 ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
 To see other pages in this guide, use the menu on the side of your screen.

 Doctors use many tests to diagnose a tumor and find out if it has spread to another part of the body, called metastasis.
 Some tests may also determine which treatments may be the most effective.
 For most types of tumors, a biopsy is the only way to make a definitive diagnosis.
 If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.
 Imaging tests may be used to find out whether the tumor has spread.

 This list describes options for diagnosing astrocytoma, and not all tests listed will be used for every person.
 Your child’s doctor may consider these factors when choosing a diagnostic test:

 - Age and medical condition

 - Type of tumor suspected

 In addition to a physical examination, the following tests may be used to diagnose astrocytoma:

-Biopsy .
+- Biopsy .
 Other tests can suggest that a tumor is present, but only a biopsy can make a definite diagnosis.
 For astrocytoma, a biopsy is done to determine the type and grade of the tumor.
 A doctor called a neurosurgeon will remove a small piece of tissue from the tumor.
 A neurosurgeon specializes in treating a CNS tumor using surgery.
-The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist then analyzes the sample.
 A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.